dhananjaymallanna/MyBook/_chapters/001-algorithms-and-strategies/005-special-data-structures.md

 It is often used for storing frequencies and manipulating cumulative frequency tables.

 Consider the following problem:
-There are n boxes that undergo the following queries:add marble to box isum marbles from box k to box l
+There are n boxes that undergo the following queries:

+- add marble to box i
+- sum marbles from box k to box l

-The naive solution has time complexity of O(1) for query 1 and O(n) for query 2
+The naive solution has time complexity of O(1) for query 1 and O(n) for query

 A cumulative frequency can be represented as a sum of sets of sub frequencies.

 Given an array 𝑎[], and two types of operations are to be performed on it.Change the value stored at an index i.
 (This is called a point update operation)Find the sum of a prefix of length k.
 (This is called a range sum query)

 int freq[] = {2, 1, 1, 3, 2, 3, 4, 5, 6, 7, 8};

+### For construction of Tree

  for the index being 1 we shall add this number to indeces i= 1 -i= -1 i&-i= 1